-As of July 2018, the United Nations High Commissioner for Refugees (UNHCR) estimated that there are over 446,000 refugees and asylum seekers in Chad.
+As of March 2020, the United Nations High Commissioner for Refugees (UNHCR) estimated that there are over 465,000 refugees in Chad.
 About 75% of Chad refugees have come from Sudan, originally fleeing violence in the Darfur region that started in 2003.
 Others have come from the Central African Republic after civil war outbreaks in 2013 and 2017.
 Yet others are from Nigeria, where The Islamic State of the West African Province, more commonly known as Boko Haram, has been killing killed tens of thousands, displacing millions of people, damaging the country’s economy, and devastating thousands of communities.

-To read the most recent Fact Sheet from the UNHCR on the situation in Chad click below.
+To read the most recent Fact Sheet from the UNHCR on the situation in Chad Click Here.

 The Darfur conflict in Sudan eventually led in 2011 to the division of the Republic of Sudan into two separate countries: The Republic of Sudan and the Republic of South Sudan.
 Despite the divide, ongoing conflict continued in the region.
 This is not a religious conflict; all parties are in fact Muslim.
 This is a racial conflict between fair skinned Arabs who live in the north of the territory and the black indigenous population who live in the South.
 The Arab population considered the uprising in 2003 by the southerners to be a threat to their control of the Darfur region.